hapytex/datasets/README.md

 # datasets
-A set of datasets, monly in csv and sql.
+A set of datasets, mainly in csv and sql.